A Charge Constraint in BMN: Abstract

 \section{Abstract}

-I derive a new charge constraint that ties the four angular momenta in a $\frac{1}{16}$-BPS sector of the Berenstein, Maldacena, and Nastase (BMN) supersymmetric $U(N)$ matrix quantum mechanics.
-The result is related to the charge constraint of the $U(N)$, $\mathcal{N}=4$ Super-Yang-Mills (SYM) conformal field theory by identifying three SYM charges with three BMN angular momenta generating $SO(6)$, two equal SYM angular momenta with a BMN angular momentum of $SO(3)$, and scaling $N^2$ by $3$.
+I derive a new charge constraint in $\frac{1}{16}$-BPS sectors of the Berenstein, Maldacena, and Nastase (BMN) supersymmetric, gauged $U(N)$ matrix quantum mechanics.
+It was previously shown that the supersymmetric index of the model exhibits an exponential dependence on $N^2$ from the vacuum that preserves the full gauge group.
+I show that the reality of the associated entropy implies that the Cartan of $SO(3)$ vanishes for any $\frac{1}{16}$-BPS sector with $U(N)$ gauge symmetry.
 The BMN charge constraint could be useful to determine whether there exists a dual supersymmetric black hole solution asymptoting to a plane-wave background.